yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/CPSWng_virt_mac.rst

    - Basic Ethertool functions
    - RX/TX csum offload (if enabled by EthSwitch FW)
    - SW Interrupt Pacing using timers.

+*Virtual MAC only mode*

+   - ALLMULTI mode - always on
+   - promisc mode

 *Not supported*: